Tim Alderson, Chair

 Dr. Mendivil received his Ph.D. degree from Georgia Tech in 1996.
 He then had a postdoctoral position in Applied Math at Waterloo and then an NSF Industrial postdoc joint between Georgia Tech and Iterated Systems, Inc. Since 2000 he has been a faculty member at Acadia University.
 His research interests are mostly in fractal geometry and applied analysis.

-Sanjeev Seahra is the Director of AARMS and an Associate Professor at the Department of Mathematics and Statistics at the University of New Brunswick (Fredericton).
+Sanjeev Seahra is the Director of AARMS and a Professor at the Department of Mathematics and Statistics at the University of New Brunswick (Fredericton).
 He obtained his PhD in Theoretical Physics from the University of Waterloo in 2003 and held NSERC and PPARC postdoctoral fellowships at the University of Portsmouth in the United Kingdom.
 He is an affiliate member of the Perimeter Institute for Theoretical Physics and his research interests include general relativity, cosmology and quantum gravity.

 Dane Sheppard is the Director of Technology for The Black Arcs, Inc. He manages Black Arcs’ research collaborations and guides internal development across topics including geospatial analysis, agent-based mobility modelling, synthetic populations, and automated data pipelines.

 Tara Taylor is Professor in the Department of Mathematics and Statistics at St. Francis Xavier University.
 She completed her PhD at Dalhousie University.
 Her research involves fractals, geometry, topology, and connections between math and art.
 She is involved in various outreach programs such as the Connecting Math to Our Lives and Communities program at StFX.
 She received an Outstanding Teacher Award in 2020.